 This caloric number gives my body more or less the energy it burns every day, which means my body fat percentage stays steady.

 Now, here’s the part of If It Fits Your Macros that throws many people for a loop:

-According to its principles, so long as I hit those numbers every day, the foods I eat to get there will not negatively affect my body composition.
+So long as I hit those “macro” targets every day, the foods I eat to get there will not negatively affect my body composition.

 My protein could come from 99% lean ground turkey or fatty ground beef, my carbs from sweet potatoes or candy, and my fats from olive oil or ice cream, and so long as I “hit my macros,” I will be able to lose fat or build muscle as desired.